common-workflow-language/user_guide/_extras/recommended-practices.md

 Below are a set of recommended good practices to keep in mind when writing a Common Workflow Language description for a tool or workflow.
 These guidelines are presented for consideration on a scale of usefulness: more is better, not all are required.

+&#9744; Reproducibility and Portability are essential goals of scientific workflow developers.

+- The best way to ensure portability and reproducibility is to rigidly specify the exact environment a tool should run in.
+Currently a linux image (commonly called a `Docker image`), packaging the exact environment intended by the developer, is the best way to distribute a tool executable.
+Use `DockerPull` to specify the image.
+Use an image identifier that is resilient to updates to the container.
+- If this is not possible, carefully specifying software tools and dependencies using `SoftwareRequirement` is the next best resort.
+Be aware that changes in the tool repositories the tools are being pulled from may silently change the behavior of the tool at each run.
+- Not specifying a docker image or software requirements will result in a non-reproducible, non-portable workflow!

 &#9744; No `type: string` parameters for names of input or reference files/directories; use `type: File` or `type: Directory` as appropriate.

 &#9744; Include a license that allows for re-use by anyone, e.g. [Apache 2.0][apache-license].
 If possible, the license should be specified with its corresponding [SPDX identifier][spdx].
 Construct the metadata field for the licence by providing a URL of the form `https://spdx.org/licenses/[SPDX-ID]` where `SPDX-ID` is the taken from the list of identifiers linked above.
 See the example snippet below for guidance.
 For non-standard licenses without an SPDX identifier, provide a URL to the license.